Viking Wind Farm

-Viking Wind Farm is a wind farm under construction which is being developed by Viking Energy, a partnership between Shetland Islands Council and SSE plc.
+Viking Wind Farm is a large on-shore wind farm in the Shetland Islands which was developed by Viking Energy, a partnership between Shetland Islands Council and SSE plc.
+It has a generation capacity of 443 MW.

-Construction started in September 2020 and should be complete by 2024.
+Construction started in September 2020 and the Viking Windfarm and its HVDC connection were completed in August 2024.

 History

 Initial plan

 In 2005 SSE and Shetland Islands Council (via development company Viking Energy.) signed a memorandum of understanding to combine independent proposals for 300 MW wind farms on mainland Shetland and jointly develop a large scale (600 MW) wind farm.
 The companies formalised the agreement in January 2007.

 In 2009 the developers submitted a planning application for 150 turbines (estimated 600 MW capacity) on the main island of Shetland.